rajatsen91/CCIT/README.md

 3. ```pip install . ```

-4. Now in youyr python script:
+4. Now in your python script:

 ```
 from CCIT import *